Skip to main content

 Where CDP operates

-CDP covers 75 percent of Australia’s land mass including over 1,000 communities known as CDP regions (now remote employment service regions).
-It supports approximately 40,000 people.
+CDP covers 75 percent of Australia’s land mass including over 1,000 communities currently known as CDP regions (will be known as Remote Australia Employment Service (RAES) regions).
+It supports around 40,000 people.

 Local service providers deliver the program and act as the single point of contact for job seekers, employers and host organisations in each community.